 We are pleased to welcome anyone from an individual volunteer to a group of up to 50 people at one time.
-Over the years, we have hosted a diverse array of corporate groups, middle and high schools, summer camps, university groups, congregations, alternative spring break programs, and service groups.
+Over the years, we have hosted a diverse array of corporate groups, schools, summer camps, university groups, congregations, alternative spring break programs, and service groups.
 We can accommodate people of every age, skill level, and physical ability.

 We recommend that volunteers schedule a three-hour block of time, ideally in the morning, though we are happy to accommodate each group's particular needs and interests.
 Depending on our current priorities, volunteers might help with projects such as planting, weeding, harvesting crops, picking up trash and recycling, building raised beds or fences, clearing new garden sites, or mowing.
 We always ensure that there are appropriate tasks available for volunteers of all ages and for those with physical limitations.
 Often, children from the neighborhoods where we work will join in the effort, giving volunteers a personal sense of the people they are helping.

 Volunteers should wear work clothes and sturdy footwear that they do not mind getting dirty.
-In addition, volunteers should bring water bottles, and may want to consider bringing sun screen and insect repellant.
+In addition, volunteers should bring water bottles, and may want to consider bringing sun screen and insect repellent.
 Urban Tree Connection will supply all volunteers with work gloves and any tools necessary for the day's project.
 We do happily accept donations of tools and other garden implements, and we maintain a Wish List of items that we particularly need.

 We welcome volunteers throughout the spring, summer, and fall -- with occasional special projects during the winter months if weather permits.
 Volunteers can sign up to join us Monday-Friday, Saturdays, and some Sundays.
-To schedule a volunteer project, please email Urban Tree Connection's Volunteer Coordinator, Sue Witte.